 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates RBA, ELVT, PEBO

 Ritchie Bros.
-Auctioneers Incorporated (NYSE: RBA)’s merger with IAA, Inc. If you are a Ritchie Bros. shareholder, click here to learn more about your legal rights and options.
+Auctioneers Incorporated RBA's merger with IAA, Inc. If you are a Ritchie Bros. shareholder, click here to learn more about your legal rights and options.

-Elevate Credit, Inc. (NYSE: ELVT)’s sale to an affiliate of Park Cities Asset Management LLC for $1.87 per share.
+Elevate Credit, Inc. ELVT's sale to an affiliate of Park Cities Asset Management LLC for $1.87 per share.
 If you are an Elevate Credit shareholder, click here to learn more about your rights and options.

-Peoples Bancorp Inc. (NASDAQ: PEBO)’s merger with Limestone Bancorp, Inc. If you are a Peoples shareholder, click here to learn more about your rights and options.
+Peoples Bancorp Inc. PEBO's merger with Limestone Bancorp, Inc. If you are a Peoples shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.